 Dr Ying (Lena) Wang joined the School of Management, RMIT University in 2016.
-Before then, she was the Lab and Educational Program Manager of Accelerated Learning Laboratory, and lecturer at Business School and School of Psychology, University of Western Australia.
+Before then, she was Lab Manager of Accelerated Learning Laboratory, and Lecturer at Business School and School of Psychology, University of Western Australia.
 Lena teaches in areas of organisational behaviour and human resource management.

-Lena's research interests include personality and individual differences, leadership/orgnisational capability development, diversity management, and employee wellbeing.
-She has published on top-tier journals including Journal of Applied Psychology, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Occupational and Organizational Psychology, among others.
-She currently sits on the Editorial Board of Human Relations and Applied Psychology: An International Review.
-She is a past co-editor of the book series, Advances in Global Leadership, published by Emerald.
+Lena has published on top-tier journals including Journal of Applied Psychology, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology.
+She is a current Associate Editor at the journal Applied Psychology: An International Review, while also sitting on the Editorial Board of the journal Human Relations.
+She is a past co-editor of an award-winning book series, Advances in Global Leadership, published by Emerald.

-Lena has over a decade of consulting experience on a wide range of areas specialising in psychometric testing, talent assessment and management, leadership training and development, among others.
+Lena has many years of consulting experience in areas including talent assessment and management, leadership training and development, and organisational capability development.
+She has attracted over $1.2 million external funding into universities.
 Lena has lived and worked in Australia, UK, US and China.

 Lena received a PhD in Work Psychology from University of Sheffield, UK, and MSc in Psychological Research Method and MA in Organisational Studies from University of Warwick, UK.
 Lena is certified for using a wide range of psychological assessment and training tools.